Pelosi: 'No choice' but to move forward with articles of impeachment

 RELATED: Impeachment puts Trump and Pelosi on track for epic clash

+But many House Democrats in Trump-leaning districts are weary about impeachment including the Mueller allegations, as there was a bloc of Democrats who only backed the impeachment inquiry when it became narrowly focused on the President's dealings with Ukraine.

+While the Judiciary Committee will be tasked with drafting and considering the articles of impeachment, the ultimate decision about what to include is expected to come down to a small group, which includes the speaker, Nadler and House Intelligence Chairman Adam Schiff of California.
+And it will be a closely held secret until it is unveiled.

-Republicans have continued to slam the impeachment process as an unfair process that's predetermined to try to overturn the results of the 2016 election.
+Republicans have continued to slam the impeachment process as an unfair process that's predetermined to try to overturn the results of the 2016 election, and their attacks on the Democrats will only ratchet up as an impeachment vote gets closer to reality.

+'Speaker Pelosi just unilaterally decided to proceed with articles of impeachment.
+Even after yesterday's disastrous hearing,' tweeted House Minority Whip Steve Scalise of Louisiana.
+'She proved what we already knew: She doesn't care about facts or truth.
+Dems have no case.
+She's rushing because she knows she's lost public support.'

 This story has been updated with additional developments Thursday.